Vaipen/EasyConverter-ffmpeg-/README.md

 > [!IMPORTANT]
 > If you move WRecode folder, reinstall app with **uninstall.py**, and **install.py** again from new folder
+>
+> Make sure your user name not contain space, if it is, you may start WRecode convert.bat file manually.
+Copy file from C:\Users\Waipek\AppData\Roaming\Microsoft\Windows\SendTo\WRecode convert.bat.
+Drag&drop media on it and it works

 > [!WARNING]